oaglazunova/gamebus-data-analyzer/README.md

 # GameBus Data Analyzer

-A framework for extracting and analyzing health behavior data from the GameBus platform.
+A script for extracting and analyzing data from the GameBus platform.

 ## Project Structure